‹ Back to Corporate Social Responsibility

 I’d like to take this opportunity to remind all leaders in ADP that they have the extra responsibility of setting a clear example by treating associates, clients, prospects, vendors and competitors with honesty and respect, and by always following our policies and the law.

-Please read the Code and Anti-Bribery Policy carefully as they include a number of important provisions.
-They also provide you with information regarding when and how to report any violations.
+Please read the Code and Anti-Bribery Policy carefully as they include many important provisions.
+They also provide you with information regarding when and how to report any suspected violations.
 Your calls and written communications will always be dealt with confidentially and there will never be retaliation when a matter is brought forth in good faith.

 Thank you for your commitment to comply unequivocally with the highest standards of integrity and business ethics.